pretorh/lfs-notes/beyond-lfs/xorg.md

 ### tests

-" To test the results, issue: make check.
-You will need to run ldconfig as the root user first or some tests may fail. "
+"You will need to run ldconfig as the root user first or some tests may fail."

+tests passed (without running `ldconfig`): 11 passed + 1 skipped; 1/1 passed; 11/11 passed

 ### install